AdaptEvolve: Improving Efficiency of Evolutionary AI Agents through Adaptive Model Selection: Introduction

 The computational cost of state-of-the-art large language models (LLMs) remains a key barrier to scalable deployment.
 While recent advances in small-model distillation \cite{grattafiori2024llama, abdin2024phi} and self-consistency mechanisms \cite{wang2022self} have substantially improved the capabilities of efficient models in the 1–4B parameter range, a persistent performance gap relative to frontier models continues to limit their standalone applicability in complex reasoning tasks.

 At the same time, agentic reasoning paradigms have evolved from single-turn generation toward \emph{iterative evolutionary refinement} involving multiple LLMs, as exemplified by AlphaEvolve \cite{novikov2025alphaevolvecodingagentscientific}, OpenEvolve \cite{openevolve}, and ShinkaEvolve \cite{lange2025shinka}.
 These frameworks iteratively generate, mutate, and select candidate solutions using multiple models.
+Also, GEAK-OptimAgent\_V2 \cite{wang2025geakintroducingtritonkernel} uses OpenEvolve framework for generating Triton kernels.
 However, model usage within such systems is typically governed by fixed sampling weights or predetermined schedules, without explicit consideration of which model is most appropriate for a given refinement step.
 Recent efforts have explored accelerating agentic systems through improved planning and search strategies \cite{yu2025alpharesearchacceleratingnewalgorithm, wu2025gapgraphbasedagentplanning, lange2025shinka}, while parallel lines of work have studied \emph{multi-model inference systems} that explicitly optimize the quality-cost trade-off predominantly fall into three paradigms: \emph{query routing}, where a classifier predicts input difficulty and dispatches requests accordingly \cite{ong2024routellmlearningroutellms}; \emph{speculative decoding}, which employs smaller models to draft candidate tokens for verification by larger models \cite{kim2023speculative}; and \emph{model cascades}, which progressively escalate queries from lower-cost to higher-capacity models \cite{chen2023frugalgpt}.
+Concurrent to our work, \citet{ding2025bestrouteadaptivellmrouting} propose BEST-Route, which also explores test-time adaptive routing for LLMs; our work is distinguished by its application to the non-stationary, population-level difficulty distributions inherent in evolutionary agentic refinement.

 In this work, we draw inspiration from multi-model inference systems to accelerate evolutionary agentic coding frameworks composed of multiple LLMs.
 We argue that effective model selection in this setting should be driven by \emph{intrinsic uncertainty signals} rather than external routing models.
 Prior work has shown that entropy and logit-based measures expose systematic confidence signatures that correlate with model failure modes and reasoning breakdowns \cite{fu2025deepthinkconfidence, liu-etal-2024-llms-learn-uncertainty}.
 These signals are readily available at inference time and incur negligible additional computational cost.